Seven-Month-Old Baby Miraculously Survives After Being Thrown Off A 118ft Bridge By Own Mother

 — Daily Mail Online (@MailOnline) March 21, 2018

 “Her desperate cries were heartbreaking and we pushed hard to reach her before she sunk beneath the mud,” he pointed out.
-W”hen we got to her and pulled her out she cried loudly in our arms and that was the best sound we could hear as it made us so happy that she was alive.”
+“When we got to her and pulled her out she cried loudly in our arms and that was the best sound we could hear as it made us so happy that she was alive.”

 A video obtained by the outlet shows the men walking slowly through the sludge while cradling the baby after the rescue.
 She was then handed over to a uniformed officer who carried her to a waiting ambulance.